Consult a Doctor

 5. Constriction of blood vessels: High heel shoes make the leg appear longer and thinner by squeezing the feet into an uncomfortable position.
 This stress can result in a constricted blood flow to your feet and in extreme cases, ruptures small blood vessels.

-Note that high heels by themselves do not translate to all the above mentioned problems.
+Note that high heels by themselves do not translate to all the above-mentioned problems.
 But based on anatomy and genetics, some women are more predisposed than others.
-Excessive and early age of usage of high heels, also contribute to these issues.
+Excessive and early-age usage of high heels, also contribute to these issues.

 How to Avoid Injuries from High Heel Shoes.